No Widget Added

 There’s no way you can talk about a visual-inclusive platform without thinking of Instagram.
 This is a platform that pioneered photo-sharing social media and evolved the use of visual marketing.
 Instagram was launched in 2010 and currently has approximately 2 billion monthly users.

-Both TikTok and Instagram have exciting features to aid your brand growth.
-Let’s quickly touch a few of them below:
+Both TikTok and Instagram offer exciting features to help your brand grow.
+Let’s quickly touch on a few of them below:

 TikTok

-• Short-form vertical videos (15 to 60 seconds) encourage bite-sized content creation.
+• Short-form vertical videos (15-60 seconds) encourage bite-sized content creation.

 • Robust video editing tools, music, effects, and filters enhance creativity and engagement.